 Like most, as a child I accepted unquestioningly all that I was brought up to believe and it was not until my teenage years that I began to question and think things through for myself.
 One thing I remember being convinced about at the outset was that I must either broadly accept what I had been taught or reject it, and if I accepted it then I should be as fully committed to it as possible, I should not be a half-hearted in my response in other words.

 As I reflected on what I had been taught, I came to the conclusion that I believed in a creator.
 I could not understand how anything could even come into existence in the first place otherwise.
-I don’t think I fully accepted all the ideas in circulation about what God was like though, and there seemed many ideas about the nature of God even within the Catholic tradition.
+I did not fully accept all the ideas in circulation about what God was like though, and there seemed many ideas about the nature of God even within the Catholic tradition.
 Nowadays I believe the term "the mystery we call God" sums up my understanding although I would not have articulated it in those terms then.

 As someone who from an early age took an interest in what was happening at a global level and who wanted to make a difference by contributing to the building of a more just and peaceful world, I was also attracted by the teaching of Jesus (which is of course the basis of the Christian religion).
 In particular I was inspired by Catholic social teaching that I was introduced to in some of my religious education classes at school.